-A new storm water filtration system will help the Denver Zoo save $40,000 per year
+A new storm water filtration system by Frog Creek Partners will help the Denver Zoo control flooding and sediment and save $40,000 per year.

 “What started as a clogged storm drain turned into a wonderful relationship right in line with our commitment to sustainability,” said Jennifer Hale, senior director of campus management and sustainability for Denver Zoo, in an FCP press release.
 “Earlier this year the lion yard and main parking plaza experienced flooding due to trash, sediment and debris getting caught in the storm drain.
 With Frog Creek Partners’ solution, we’re able to avoid substantial clean up costs and we have a permanent way to keep our storm water free of pollution, far more benefit than we initially bargained for.”